janosrusiczki/rusiczki.net/_posts/2008/2008-05-10-the-end-of-a-hosting-era.markdown

 > Sincerely,
 > The UnHappy DreamHost Goodbye Team

-I'm over at <a href="http://www.theplanet.com">The Planet</a> on my shiny dedicated server.
-Which costs more per month than <a href="http://www.dreamhost.com">DreamHost</a> cost per year, but the quality...
+I'm over at [The Planet](http://www.theplanet.com) on my shiny dedicated server.
+Which costs more per month than [DreamHost](http://www.dreamhost.com) cost per year, but the quality...